-BOSP will be holding an Open House on Tuesday, January 23 from 2-4 pm in Sweet Hall, ground floor room 020 for interested faculty to learn more about the Faculty-in-Residence and Overseas Seminar Faculty Leader opportunities.
-BOSP staff and experienced faculty will be on-hand to answer questions and to share their experiences.
+BOSP will be holding an Open House on Wednesday, January 29, 2020 from 2:30 p.m. - 5:00 p.m. in Sweet Hall, Ground Floor room 020 for interested faculty to learn more about the Faculty-in-Residence and Overseas Seminar Faculty Leader opportunities.
+BOSP staff and experienced faculty will be available to answer questions and to share their experiences.
 Faculty are invited to drop by anytime during the Open House period.

 The objective of the Overseas Seminar is to provide students with an intensive 3-week in-depth academic experience with a particular Stanford faculty member.
 Course content should be academically rigorous and unique, but at the same time general enough to be accessible to a wide range of undergraduates.
 The capacity of each seminar is usually 15 students.

 BOSP Overseas Seminar Faculty Leaders serve as mentors and role models for students in their exploration of a new environment.
 As a Stanford faculty member leading an Overseas Seminar, you can participate in what many students regard as a highlight of their Stanford years.
 Stanford faculty members find that leading a seminar is a rewarding and memorable experience, and offers the following benefits: